Picnic at Hanging Rock (novel)

-Picnic at Hanging Rock is an Australian historical fiction novel by Joan Lindsay.
-The novel, set in 1900, is about a group of female students at an Australian girls' boarding school who vanish at Hanging Rock while on a Valentine's Day picnic, and the effects the disappearances have on the school and local community.
-The novel was first published in 1967 in Australia by Cheshire Publishing and was reprinted by Penguin in 1975.
+Picnic at Hanging Rock is a 1967 novel by Australian author Joan Lindsay.
+Set in Victoria, Australia in 1900, it is about a group of female boarding school students who vanish at Hanging Rock while on a Valentine's Day picnic, and the effects the disappearances have on the school and local community.

+The novel was first published in Australia by Cheshire Publishing and was reprinted by Penguin in 1975.
 It is widely considered by critics to be one of the greatest Australian novels.
 In 2022, it was included on the "Big Jubilee Read" list of 70 books by Commonwealth authors, selected to celebrate the Platinum Jubilee of Elizabeth II.

+It was adapted into a 1975 film of the same name, directed by Peter Weir.

 Overview

-Although the events depicted in the novel are entirely fictional, it is framed as though it were a true story, corroborated by ambiguous pseudohistorical references.
+Although the events depicted in the novel are apparently entirely fictional, it is framed as though it were a true story, corroborated by ambiguous pseudohistorical references.
 Its unresolved conclusion has sparked significant public, critical, and scholarly analysis, and the narrative has become a part of Australia's national folklore as a result.
 Lindsay claimed to have written the novel over two weeks at her home Mulberry Hill in Baxter, on Victoria's Mornington Peninsula, after having successive dreams of the narrated events.

-An excised final chapter of the novel was published posthumously as part of a book entitled The Secret of Hanging Rock, which also included critical commentary and theories about the novel.
+An excised final chapter of the novel was published posthumously as part of a book titled The Secret of Hanging Rock, which also included critical commentary and theories about the novel.
 Another book, titled The Murders at Hanging Rock, was published in 1980, proposing varying other interpretations.
-The novel has been adapted into other media, most famously in the 1975 critically well-received film of the same name by director Peter Weir.

 Plot

 The novel begins with a brief foreword stating that whether the novel "is fact or fiction, my readers must decide for themselves" and implying that the events occurred.

-At Appleyard College, a private boarding school for upper-class girls near Mount Macedon, Victoria, a picnic is being planned for the students under the supervision of Mrs. Appleyard, the school's headmistress.
-The picnic entails a day trip to Hanging Rock, on St. Valentine's Day in 1900.
-One of the students, Sara, who is in trouble with Mrs. Appleyard, is not allowed to go.
+At Appleyard College, a private boarding school for upper-class girls near Mount Macedon, Victoria, a picnic is being planned for the pupils under the supervision of Mrs. Appleyard, the school's headmistress.
+The picnic entails a day trip to Hanging Rock, on St Valentine's Day in 1900.
+One of the pupils, Sara, who is in trouble with Mrs. Appleyard, is not allowed to go.
 Sara's close friend Miranda goes without her.
-When they arrive, the students relax, and eat lunch.
-Afterward, Miranda goes to climb the monolith with classmates Edith, Irma, and Marion despite being forbidden to do so.
+When they arrive, the pupils relax and eat lunch.
+Afterwards Miranda goes to climb the monolith with classmates Edith, Irma, and Marion, despite being forbidden to do so.
 The girls' mathematics teacher, Greta McCraw, follows behind them separately.
 Miranda, Marion, and Irma climb still higher in a trance-like state while Edith flees in terror; she returns to the picnic in hysterics, disoriented and with no memory of what occurred.
-Miss McCraw is also nowhere to be accounted for except for being seen by Edith who passed her ascending the rock in her underwear.
+Miss McCraw cannot be accounted for either except for being seen by Edith, who passed her ascending the rock in her underwear.
 The school scours the rock in search of the three girls and their teacher, but they are not found.